Q: What’s the background to the Domesday Book?

 Take, for example, the structure of landed society before and after the conquest.
 No one yet knows how people held land in 1066 or 1086, nor how much wealth was distributed between them.
 This is mainly due to logistical difficulties – the sheer scale of Domesday Book, its layout, and the challenge of differentiating people with the same names has prevented scholars from working this out.

 However, a team of researchers based at King’s College London and the universities of Oxford and Cambridge has published a database linked to mapping facilities as part of the Prosopography of Anglo-Saxon England (PASE), a searchable database of all of the people who made an impression on the historical record of that era.
 Researchers are now using this resource to address one of the great questions of English history: what was the impact of the Norman conquest on the structure of English landed society?
 PASE Domesday is also freely available online, so that anyone curious to know who held land in their village at the time of the conquest can find this information quickly – and generate maps of where these lords held land throughout the kingdom.

-Meanwhile, another team of researchers based as King’s and Oxford is working on Exon Domesday, aiming to make facsimile images, text and translation accessible online , and to explore what this crucial manuscript reveals about the Domesday survey and the Conqueror’s government in action.
+Meanwhile, another team of researchers based at King’s and Oxford worked on Exon Domesday, to make facsimile images, text and translation accessible online, and to explore what this crucial manuscript reveals about the Domesday survey and the Conqueror’s government in action.
 Domesday Book’s own day of judgment still lies in the future.